boazbk/tcs/lec_06_loops.md

         ... # more if statements here
 ```

 The particular details of this program are not important.
-What is important is that we can describe Turing machines as _programs_.
+What matters is that we can describe Turing machines as _programs_.
 Moreover, note that when translating a Turing machine into a program, the _tape_ becomes a _list_ or _array_ that can hold values from the finite set $\Sigma$.^[Most programming languages use arrays of fixed size, while a Turing machine's tape is unbounded.
 But of course there is no need to store an infinite number of $\varnothing$ symbols.
 If you want, you can think of the tape as a list that starts off just long enough to store the input, but is dynamically grown in size as the Turing machine's head explores new positions.]
 The _head position_ can be thought of as an integer valued variable that can hold integers of unbounded size.
 The _state_ is a _local register_ that can hold one of a fixed number of values in $[k]$.

-More generally we can think of every Turing Machine $M$ as equivalent to a program along the following lines:
+More generally we can think of every Turing Machine $M$ as equivalent to a program similar to the following:

 ```python
 # Gets an array Tape initialized to